The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

-0.1cm {\bf \em DetectionFlags} Contains information flag values for detection tables {\em Detection}, {\em StackObjectThin}, {\em ForcedWarpMeasurements} and {\em DiffDetections}.
+0.1cm {\bf \em DetectionFlags} Contains information flag values for {\em Detection}.infoFlag, {\em StackObjectThin}.(grizy)infoFlag, {\em ForcedWarpMeasurements}.FinfoFlag and {\em DiffDetections}.DinfoFlag.
 Primarily information bits on sources, whether it is blended, used for PSF model, saturated, and many other types of defects, as well as information on types of magnitudes calculated, if it is extended, and fit information.

-0.1cm {\bf \em DetectionFlags2} Contains information flag values for detection tables {\em Detection},{\em StackObjectThin},{\em ForcedWarpMeasurements}, and {\em DiffDetections}).
-These flags contain bits specific to difference imaging, if source is near difraction spikes, starcore, burntool, flags relating to petrosians, and information on the fits (if they failed).
+0.1cm {\bf \em DetectionFlags2} Contains information flag values for {\em Detection}.infoFlag2, {\em StackObjectThin}.(grizy)infoFlag2, {\em ForcedWarpMeasurements}.FinfoFlag2, and {\em DiffDetections}.DinfoFlag2).
+These flags contain bits specific to difference imaging, if source is near diffraction spikes, star core, burntool, flags relating to petrosians, and information on the fits (if they failed).